MrBottleTree/BITS-Pilani-Campnet-Auto-login/README.md

 make a .env file
-here is an example of how it should look like uname=<your campnet username>
+here is an example of how it should look like

-pwd=<password>
+uname=your campnet username

+pwd=password

-make sure you dont have ' ' character anywhere, or quotes.
+make sure you dont have the space ' ' character anywhere, or quotes.

 first run the campnet_autologin.py python file to see whats missing to install them. then run the setup_autologin.bat by "./setup_autologin.bat"